pygfx/shadertoy/README.md

 shader = Shadertoy(shader_code, resolution=(800, 450), inputs=[channel0])
 ```

-To easily load shaders from the webseit make use of the `.from_id` or `.from_json` classmethods.
+To easily load shaders from the website make use of the `.from_id` or `.from_json` classmethods.
 This will also download supported input media.
 ```python
 shader = Shadertoy.from_id("NslGRN")
 ```